 - Cut a deep “X” on the loaf for the traditional soda bread shape.
 This also promotes even rising.

-- This dough is so easy to make you don’t need a mixer.
-Mixing by hand helps ensure that you won’t over work and toughen the dough.
+- Mixing by hand helps ensure that you won’t over work and toughen the dough.

 - The dough can be a little sticky.
 If your hands get coated with the sticky dough don’t try to wash it off with water, it’ll just get stickier and leave a mess in the sink.
 Dip your hands into the flour bin to coat them.
 Holding your hands over the trash can, rub them together vigorously and the sticky dough will come off easily.